IITPP-Roblox/LocalAudio/README.md

                         Level = 0.5,
                     },
                 },
-                Event = { --Events that will fire when a time is reached.
+                Events = { --Events that will fire when a time is reached.
                     {
                         Time = 0,
                         Name = "MyEvent1",